ska-telescope/ska-sdp-global-sky-model/docs/src/userguide/api_use.rst

       - Yes

 This endpoint returns a list of dictionaries of HEALPix pixels, plus what is configured in the ``catalogue.yaml``.
-The HEALPix pixel id's correspond to specific regions of the sky and are explained more in the :doc:`overview <../userguide/overview>`.
+The HEALPix pixel id (shown as Heal_Pix_Position here) corresponds to specific regions of the sky and are explained more in the :doc:`overview <../userguide/overview>`.

 .. code-block:: javascript